shail2401/Blob-Divide/README.md

 Blob Divide is a puzzle game where the player can split a single blob into two independently controlled characters.
 Each blob can interact with different parts of the environment to solve puzzles and progress through the level.

-The project is being developed as a learning and portfolio project focused on Unity game development and C# programming.

 # 🧩 Core Gameplay
 3D character movement